 This is highly unlikely, except in very extreme cases.
 Unless your little one is sleeping practically all day and up all night, you probably don’t need to focus too much on limiting their daytime naps.
 Young infants especially need a ton of sleep.
 In fact, up until about 6 months, I don’t recommend that your little one be awake for more than about 2-2.5 hours at a time.
 For newborns, that number is more like 45 minutes to an hour.

-What keeps babies awake at night, more than anything else, is over-tiredness.
-You might think that an exhausted baby is more likely to conk out for a full night of sleep than one who slept much of the day, but it’s actually just the opposite.
-The reason we refer to it as being “overtired” is because baby has missed the “tired” phase and their bodies start to kick back into gear which keeps them from falling and staying asleep.
-A baby who has gotten a decent amount of sleep during the day will be less likely to miss this sleep window and their body will not emit the stimulating hormones that are produced when we are overtired.
+What keeps babies awake at night is overtiredness more than anything else.
+You might think that an exhausted baby is more likely to conk out for a full night of sleep than one who slept much of the day.
+However, it’s actually just the opposite.
+We refer to it as being “overtired” because babies have missed the “tired” phase, and their bodies start to kick back into gear, which keeps them from falling and staying asleep.
+A baby who has gotten a decent amount of sleep during the day will be less likely to miss this sleep window, and their body will not emit the stimulating hormones that are produced when we are overtired.

 2. Sleep is Natural & Can’t Be Taught

 Sleeping is natural, absolutely.
-Everyone wakes up and falls back to sleep multiple times per night regardless of their age.
+Everyone wakes up and falls back to sleep multiple times per night, regardless of age.
 So no, you can’t teach a baby to be sleepy or to be wide awake.
-What can be taught, however, is the ability to fall back to sleep independently.
+However, what can be taught is the ability to fall back to sleep independently.